 Have you ever heard of the idiom ‘practice makes perfect’?
-I’m pretty sure someone has said that to you at least once in your life!
+I’m pretty sure someone would have said that to you at least once in your life!
 It’s a common saying, often used to encourage someone when they’re learning or doing something that is new to them.

 They may need many tries before succeeding and getting it right.
-It’s like beginning to ride a bicycle, learning how to drive, taking up a second language, or cooking for the first time.
-It’s rare for someone to ace it on their first try.
+It’s like learning to ride a bicycle, learning how to drive, taking up a second language, or cooking for the first time.
+It’s rare for anyone to ace it on their first try.

-What separates a fast learner from a slower learner, is not some innate, natural talent.
-Instead, it’s because they understand how they learn, and have a systematic way to apply it all the time to learn a variety of things.
+What separates a fast learner from a slower learner is not some innate, natural talent.
+Instead, it’s because the fast learner understands how they learn, and has a systematic way to apply it all the time to learn a variety of things.
 They know how to effectively use their Feedback Loop to speed up the learning process.

-So if you’re currently wanting to learn a new skill as quickly as possible, then you’re first going to need to learn how to create an effective Feedback Loop.
+So the good news for you, is that if you’re currently wanting to learn a new skill as quickly as possible, then you just need to learn how to create an effective Feedback Loop.

 - Practice / Apply – This is the stage where you put what you want to learn into action.